ResultadosDigitais/matrix/README.md

 # matrix

-Matrix produces a virtual office.
+Matrix produces a virtual office for remote teams.
 In this project, you can run a virtual office to simulate the physical environment.

 In local environment use "localhost:8080"